harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 ```

 ### Automatic  Predicate Pushdown and Column Pruning
-The DataSet API will automatically pushdown valid where clauses to Cassandra as long as the
+The Dataset API will automatically pushdown valid "where" clauses to Cassandra as long as the
-pushdown option is enabled (default is enabled.)
+pushdown option is enabled (default is enabled).

 Example Table
 ```sql